KeanuRepos/Java-algorithms-UWC-course/README.md

 # JavaPrograms
-This repo contains some of the java solutions and programs i've utilized, throughout my experience in java programming.
-I have mainly worked on java projects in University, and therefore created a year 1 and year 2 folder of my java code, which represents my first and second year, developing in java.
+This repo contains some of the java solutions and programs i have utilized, throughout my experience in java programming.
+Most of my basic java knowledge comes from University and therefore i decided to create two folders, i.e, year 1 and year 2, which represents my first and second year, of studying java in University.